When is the Best Time to Visit the Egyptian Pyramids in 2026?

 Visiting in spring (March-April)

 Like the autumn season, the weather in Egypt remains moderate and cozy.
 It is a pleasant time to visit Egypt.
-But visitors bypass this season as the visibility hampers due to sand and dust storms.
+But visitors avoid this season because visibility is hampered by sand and dust storms.
 Tour packages and accommodations are more budget-friendly this time than during peak season.

 2. Events and Festivals in Spring in Egypt